- The balance of power in relationships is an ever-changing status that deserves to be carefully monitored.

 - Selfhood: when each partner maintains a positive value of self and is able to be their own person both within and outside of the relationship.

 - Vulnerability: each partner is willing to admit fault, weakness or uncertainties in themselves.

 - Fairness: when both partners feel that the responsibilities and duties in their lives are divided in a way that supports each person.

-According to Theresa e DiDonato, a social psychiatrist and associate professor at Loyola University in Maryland, one of the keys to a successful long-term relationship is a consistent reassessment of the balance of power – because in healthy relationships, the power structure will inevitably shift and change as both people involved change and as you tackle new life challenges together.
+According to social psychiatrist Theresa e DiDonato, one of the keys to a successful long-term relationship is a consistent reassessment of the balance of power.
+In healthy relationships, the power structure will inevitably shift and change as both people involved change and as you tackle new life challenges together.

 This article was originally published January 30, 2020.
 It was updated in February 2022.